tidepool-org/tidepool-org.github.io/_docs/tidepool-api/manage-user.md

 ### Update user

-Apply updates to an existing users account for any or all of the feilds listed below
+Apply updates to an existing users account for any or all of the fields listed below

 ```json
 {